Juris-Auzinss/To-do-ly/README.md

 A simple To-Do-List application, with three main features:

 - list of all tasks.
-- foom to add a new task.
+- form to add a new task.
 - form to edit a specific task.

 A new task form is displayed when the "+ Add new Job.." button is clicked.